 Under our Supply and License Agreement with Mayne Pharma, we have secured exclusive rights to commercialize SUBA-Itraconazole for the treatment of patients with cancer via oral administration in the United States.
 Mayne Pharma is our sole source supplier of SUBA-Itraconazole, and under such agreement, we must obtain all required supply of SUBA-Itraconazole capsules for our clinical trials and commercialization of the product from Mayne Pharma, except in the limited circumstance where Mayne Pharma has established a secondary supplier and is unable to supply the product.
 In addition, Mayne Pharma is presently our majority stockholder, and as such has the power to exert significant control over our company.
 As such, our agreement and collaboration with Mayne Pharma are critical to our business.
-In the event that the Supply and License Agreement is terminated, Mayne Pharma exercises the Mayne BCCNS Assumption Right following a Target Failure or Mayne Pharma is unable to supply the product, we may lose the ability to commercialize SUBA-Itraconazole, and our business prospects would be materially damaged.
+In the event that the Supply and License Agreement is terminated, Mayne Pharma exercises the Mayne BCCNS Assumption Right (as described in more detail herein in the section entitled "Business - Recent Developments") following a Target Failure (as described in more detail herein in the section entitled "Business - Recent Developments") or Mayne Pharma is unable to supply the product, we may lose the ability to commercialize SUBA-Itraconazole, and our business prospects would be materially damaged.